 Modern rooms, in private houses, occupied by one woman, cost from \$3 to \$5 a week.
-Two women occupying a modern room in a private home pay from \$2.25 to \$3 each and \$3.50 if the bed linen is furnished.
+Two women occupying a modern room in a private home pay from \$2.25 to \$3 each and \$3.50 if the bed linen is furnished by the householder.
 Some single rooms, not modern, may be obtained for \$2; women occupying a double room, not modern, pay \$2 to \$2.50 each per week.
 The cost of a room for a woman student for a school year will vary then from \$72 to \$180.
 Rooms in private homes are engaged for the semester and are paid for weekly in advance.

-Board may be had in clubs at \$4 to \$5 (two meals) to \$6 a week (three meals), payable weekly.
-At the University Cafeteria the average during the past few months was \$6.93.
+Board may be had in clubs at \$4 to \$5 for two meals each day (except Sunday, when one is served) to \$6 a week for three meals each week-day and two on Sunday (payable weekly).
+At the University Cafeteria the average during the past few months was \$6.93 for twenty-one meals.
 Board in hotels costs somewhat more.
 The amount to be set aside for board for the year varies from \$180 to \$240.

-The University Residence Hall accommodates 102 women, Freshmen being given the preference.
+The University Residence Hall accommodates 103 women, Freshmen being given the preference.
 The rooms are double and each occupant pays \$70 a semester in advance, at registration.
-Board in Residence Hall is \$120 a semester, payable every nine weeks in advance.
-Reservations for rooms in this Hall must be made for the year.
+Board in Residence Hall is \$120 a semester, payable every nine weeks in advance, the first installment of which is due at registration.
+Reservations for rooms in this Hall must be made for the school year.

 Women's Memorial Hall accommodates 203 women, upperclassmen being given the preference.
 Most of the rooms are double, but a few single rooms are available.
 Rent is \$70 a semester, payable in advance, at registration.
-Board is \$120 a semester, payable in advance every nine weeks.
-Reservations for rooms in this Hall must be made for the year.
+Board is \$120 a semester, payable in advance every nine weeks, the first installment of which is due at registration.
+Reservations for rooms in this Hall must be made for the school year.